Martin Scott (military officer): Legacy

 In December 1848, the Army established an outpost near Fredericksburg, Texas which was later named Fort Martin Scott.
 The fort was active until 1853 and is now a tourist attraction.
+The Masonic lodge, Freedom Lodge No. 100 AF&AM, was chartered on 20 January 1852 by the Grand Lodge of Texas, and is rumored to have met at Fort Martin Scott in Fredericksburg, TX.
+However the lodge became defunct in "1856 due to a lack of members."

 Scott's name is engraved on a plaque in the Texas state Capitol along with other officers of the U.S. Army who fell during the Mexican War.

 From his days stationed at Fort Crawford, it is said that he named the Bloody Run Creek, which flows into the Mississippi River from the west, directly across from Prairie du Chien, Wisconsin.
 According to James Henry Lockwood, then-justice of the peace at Prairie du Chien, then-Lieutenant Scott named the creek for his frequent successful hunting trips.